 10. Self-employment goals

-11. Achievement of the occupational goal
+11. Achievement of the work goal

-B. Policy - allowable expenses
+B. Policy for allowable expenses

-To be allowed, expenses must:
+To be allowable, an expense must:

-not have existed before the individual began activities to achieve the occupational goal (which can predate submission of the PASS and SSI eligibility).
+not have existed before the individual began activities to achieve the work goal (which can predate submission of the PASS and SSI eligibility).
 The increased costs for a pre-existing expense that are caused by the PASS may be allowed;

-be of a reasonable cost, considering the items or services being obtained; and
+be of a reasonable cost; and

 reflect start-up costs.